maliedvp/py-neer-utilities/_sources/id_cross.md.txt

-# Data Preparation for Training
+# Creating a common ID

 ## Prerequisites